-As in 2016 through 2019, charter halibut permits and charter vessels are only authorized for use to catch and retain halibut on one charter halibut fishing trip per day in Area 3A.
+Charter halibut permits and charter vessels in 2022 are authorized only for use to catch and retain halibut on one charter halibut fishing trip per day in Area 3A.
 If no halibut are retained during a charter vessel fishing trip, the charter halibut permit and vessel may be used to take an additional trip to catch and retain halibut that day.
+These regulations have been in place each year since 2016, and have proven to be effective in controlling halibut harvests.

-For purposes of the trip limit in Area 3A in 2020, a charter vessel fishing trip will end when anglers or halibut are offloaded, or at the end of the calendar day, whichever occurs first.
+For purposes of the trip limit in Area 3A in 2022, a charter vessel fishing trip will end when anglers or halibut are offloaded, or at the end of the calendar day, whichever occurs first.
 Charter operators are still able to conduct overnight trips and anglers may retain a bag limit of halibut on two calendar days, but operators are not allowed to begin another overnight trip until the day after the trip ends.
 GAF halibut are exempt from the trip limit.
-Therefore, GAF could be used to harvest halibut on a second trip in a day, but only if exclusively GAF halibut were harvested on that trip.
+Therefore, GAF may be used to harvest halibut on a second trip in a day, but only if exclusively GAF halibut are harvested on that trip.